How should AI decisions be explained? Requirements for Explanations from the Perspective of European Law: Legal Requirements: Model-Centric

-In addition to the Product Liability Act, there is also tortious product liability in Germany in accordance with Section 823(1) of the German Civil Code.
-Here, the manufacturer is liable for damages to anyone whose legal interests (in particular life, body, health and property) have been injured by a defective product.
+In addition to the European product liability regime, there is also tortious product liability in Germany in accordance with Section~823(1) of the German Civil Code.
+Here, the manufacturer is liable for damages to anyone whose legally protected interests (in particular life, health and property) have been injured by a defective product.
 This presupposes that the manufacturer has breached marketing obligations (design, manufacturing, instruction, product monitoring, warning and recall obligations).
-In the context of Section 823(1) of the German Civil Code, it is recognized that the manufacturer is obliged to constantly adapt the software to new knowledge about safety risks and to exploit new technical possibilities.
-In contrast, the Product Liability Act does not recognize obligations to monitor products, issue subsequent warnings or recall defective products.
+In the context of Section~823(1) of the German Civil Code, it is recognized that the manufacturer is obliged to constantly adapt the software to new knowledge about safety risks and to exploit new technical possibilities.